G-us/ThoughtBox/README.md

 When the button connected to the Raspberry Pi is pushed it sends a GET request through the Tailscale VPN service and to the Flask webserver running on the reciever.
 This will then do or display whatever you want it to.

 ## Setup
+**On the sender side**

 Setting up sender involves installing the Tailscale VPN service (https://tailscale.com/kb/1347/installation) and ensuring that on start up it starts the Python script.
 In the ```SenderThoughtBox.py``` file.
 Change the requests.get addresses to the correct machine IP which you get from Tailscale.

+**On the reciever side**

+You have to set up a Flask app along with the Tailscale VPN service.
+I do not know how to set up a Flask app as I just made PyCharm do it for me but if anyone knows, please post.
+If you happen to have Hue lights you can uncomment the lines regarding the hue lights, otherwise those can be ignored.